yeruhin/affiliate-Front/README.md

 npm run serve

 ```
-and on the backend project run:
+# on the backend project run:

 ```
 node server